salvia-kit/salvia-kit/contributing.md

 ## Fix Bugs and Grammar

+Each dashboard has 4 variants (one for React, Next.js, Vue and Nuxt.js).
+We have 8 dashboards with make the total to 32 repositories + this website.

-As there is a documentation for each dashboard and English is not my native language, I can make grammatical mistakes.
-You can fix that by contributing.
+As English is not my native language, I can make some grammatical mistakes while writing all the 33 repositories.
+You can fix that by contributing to improve content.

 You can also fix bugs.